ToolMod Pro Audio

 The direction control of the matrix operates not in the way of a conventional pan pot or stereo balance control that cuts off one channel with settings all to the left or all to the right.
 Since the direction control operates in the M/S chain of the device, a setting all to the left results in a mono signal on the left channel only.
 Both input signals are always present; however, the relation between the output channels is changed.
 On the way from the center position to the left, the base width is reduced more and more and the right channel is attenuated while the right channel input signal is mixed to the left channel output.

-The TM130 M/S Matrix is a 2U ToolMod module that fits into all available ToolMod Frames.
+Both versions of the TM130 M/S Matrix are 2U ToolMod modules that fits into all available ToolMod Frames.
 As usual, horizontal and vertical versions are available.

 Inquiry / Order